The Good, the Frustrating, and the Everyday Reality of Living in Los Angeles

 Some people find it challenging that even decent salaries may not stretch far due to high living costs.

-Who Should Consider Living in Los Angeles
+Who Should Consider Living in Los Angeles?

 Final Verdict β Is Los Angeles Right for You?